tymoteuszmilek/Automated-Sales-and-Inventory-Management-System/README.md

 ## Stored Procedures

-The following stored procedures are included in the system to manage ordering/automated ordering and analysis.
+The following stored procedures are included in the system to manage ordering/automated ordering and analysis:

 1. **`CreateOrder`**
 - **Description**: Creates a new order for a given product ID.